3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

     Boot Efi File Should Fail    hello.efi    NOT_SIGNED
 ```

-As you can see, the test case is brief and easily readable thanks to its use of
+As we can see, the test case is brief and easily readable thanks to its use of
 predefined keywords.

 The test suite can be found in the [OSFV